facebook/react-native/blog/2017-06-21-react-native-monthly-1.md

 ## Monthly meeting

 On `6/14/2017` we had the first session of the monthly meeting.
 The mission for React Native monthly is simple and straightforward: **improve the React Native community**.
-Presenting teams efforts eases collaboration between teams done offline from the meeting.
+Presenting team's efforts eases collaboration between teams done offline from the meeting.

 ## Teams